-Each department shall nominate Person / s responsible for managing the Road traffic Management for his department
+Each department shall nominate Persons responsible for managing the Road traffic Management for his department.

 Responsibilities for health and safety management must be clearly allocated.
-It is important each worker, contractor, subcontractor, visiting driver and other relevant people clearly understand their role in following safe work practices and taking reasonable care of themselves and others
+It is important each worker, contractor, subcontractor, visiting driver and other relevant people clearly understand their role in following safe work practices and taking reasonable care of themselves and others.

-Duties ( Roles and Responsibilities towards Road traffic Management )
+a) Duties (Roles and Responsibilities Towards Road Traffic Management)

-- 1. Do transport Risk assessment of his department and take necessary controls, Using "APPENDIX B" -- "Site Inspection Workplace Transport Checklist" - 2.
-Have a List and Type of vehicles / equipments in their departments owned by QS / Hired / brought in by outside agencies (slag dumpers / loaders / trucks / fork lift / mobile crane / pick up / cars / Motor Cycle etc.) - 3.
-Nominate a person for each vehicle / equipment for Periodic cleaning and responsibility with record - 4.
-List of Authorized persons to use QS vehicles and maintain their license copy & expiry date - 5.
-In relation to Road traffic Management -- Making of JSA + Procedures / Reviewing procedures ( to include lay outs ) also considering within it Environment management and Health and safety Management systems & train the operators - 6.
-Departments should Train its authorized drivers / operators on road safety including hazards + sign boards ( Supported by HSE ) As the Driver / operator follows their immediate supervisors instruction due to their influencing factor - 7.
-List of restricted area for vehicle movement Define areas requiring usage of spark arrestor - 8.
-Departments to Designated parking areas with adequate control measures for Motorcycles / Cars.
-Not allowed to park in close proximity to process plant areas / traffic movement ( sign boards + safe walk ways Segregation of Pedestrians and Vehicles ) - 9.
-List where Reverse movement is required in limited / tight areas / blind spot's, Based on activity / task Ensure Sign board + Flagman + illumination List of Vehicles requiring Reverse horn - 10.
-Ensure securing loads / hazardous material (cylinder) are safely transported, Have a system to check that the loads are secured / lashed and not loose before it leaves the work area / departments - 11.
-Flashing lights is available & functioning in vehicles entering plant areas
+- Do transport Risk assessment of his department and take necessary controls, Using "APPENDIX B " -- "Site Inspection - Workplace Transport Checklist" - Have a List and Type of vehicles / equipment's in their departments owned by QS / Hired / brought in by outside agencies (slag dumpers / loaders / trucks / fork lift / mobile crane / pick up / cars / Motor Cycle etc.) - Nominate a person for each vehicle / equipment for Periodic cleaning and responsibility with record. - List of Authorized persons to use QS vehicles and maintain their license copy & expiry date. - In relation to Road traffic Management, making of JSA + Procedures / Reviewing procedures (to include lay outs) also considering within it Environment management and Health and safety Management systems & train the operators. - Departments should Train its authorized drivers / operators on road safety including hazards + sign boards (Supported by HSE) as the Driver / operator follows their immediate supervisor's instruction due to their influencing factor. - List of restricted area for vehicle movement Define areas requiring usage of spark arrestor. - Departments to Designated parking areas with adequate control measures for Motorcycles / Cars.
+Not allowed to park in close proximity to process plant areas / traffic movement (sign boards + safe walk ways - Segregation of Pedestrians and Vehicles). - List where Reverse movement is required in limited / tight areas / blind spots, Based on activity / task Ensure Sign board + Flagman + illumination List of Vehicles requiring Reverse horn.

-Traffic Management Control Prepared By:
+Traffic Management Control Prepared By: HSE DEPARTMENT Issued By: HSE DEPARTMENT

-HSE Department

-Issued By:

-20/52 HSE Department